Amazing Spider-Man #191-192

 Marvel's flagship book has really fallen to the pits at this point, and it desperately needs rescuing.

-If this were a contrived way to force Spider-Man to get together and hash out their differences, and their relationship actually moved forward at the end of this, it would have been more tolerable.
+If this were a contrived way to force Spider-Man and JJ to get together and hash out their differences, and their relationship actually moved forward at the end of this, it would have been more tolerable.
 But that's not the case.
 We arguably get some insight into Jameson's reasons for hating Spider-Man, but if anything their relationship is more toxic than before.

 Eventually JJ's madness will be partially explained as being due to the manipulation of Dr. Jonas Harrow.
 But that wasn't the intent here.